jk89gr/test-butler/README.md

 You need to have [Docker](https://docs.docker.com/get-docker/) daemon installed on your workstation.

 ### Installation
 There are two simple steps to get started.
-Firstly, build the docker image
+Firstly, build the docker image (duh)

 ```
 docker build -t test-butler .